 Economy:

+Ghana is the fastest-growing economy in the West African subregion with a projected growth of 7.6% in 2019.
+Due to the global financial economic slowdown, the growth of the real gross domestic product in Ghana was forecast to continuously increase between 2023 and 2028 by a total of 3.4 percentage points.
+The growth is estimated to amount to five percent in 2028.
 Ghana has a market-based economy with relatively few policy barriers to trade and investment in comparison with other countries in the region, and Ghana is endowed with natural resources.
 Ghana's economy was strengthened by a quarter century of relatively sound management, a competitive business environment, and sustained reductions in poverty levels, but in recent years has suffered the consequences of loose fiscal policy, high budget and current account deficits, and a depreciating currency.

 Agriculture accounts for about 20% of GDP and employs more than half of the workforce, mainly small landholders.
 Gold, oil, and cocoa exports, and individual remittances, are major sources of foreign exchange.
-Expansion of Ghana’s nascent oil industry has boosted economic growth, but the fall in oil prices since 2015 reduced by half Ghana’s oil revenue.
+Expansion of Ghana’s nascent oil industry has boosted economic growth, but the fall in oil prices since 2015 reduced Ghana’s oil revenue by half.
 Production at Jubilee, Ghana's first commercial offshore oilfield, began in mid-December 2010.
 Production from two more fields, TEN and Sankofa, started in 2016 and 2017 respectively.
 The country’s first gas processing plant at Atuabo is also producing natural gas from the Jubilee field, providing power to several of Ghana’s thermal power plants.

-GDP (purchasing power parity): $134 billion (2017 est.)
+GDP (purchasing power parity): $178.455 billion (2021 est.)

-GDP - real growth rate: 8.4% (2017 est.)
+GDP - real growth rate: 3.5% (2023 est.)

-GDP - per capita (PPP): $4,700 (2017 est.)
+GDP - per capita (PPP): $5,400 (2021 est.)

 GDP - composition, by end use: